HL7/fhir-for-fair/input/pagecontent/immPort.md

-To understand the FAIRness of this resource prior to the implementation of FHIR, we mapped the RDA FAIR indicators to the ImmPort resource at the study level using two datasets defined above.
+To understand the FAIRness of this resource prior to the implementation of FHIR, we mapped the RDA FAIR indicators to the ImmPort resource at the study level using two datasets defined above (https://tinyurl.com/ImmPortFHIRMapping).

 Dataset SDY1544 is a clinical trial study with no associated study files and no mechanistic data, and dataset SDY998 is a clinical research study with associated study files and mechanistic data such as RNAseq, CyTOF (mass cytometry) and flow cytometry.
 In summary, ImmPort as a resource is relatively FAIR and, as such, satisfied most of the indicators for the findability (7/7) and accessibility (11/11).
 For interoperability and reusability, the studies satisfied 7/12 and 7/10 indicators, respectively.